 10. Try Using No-Mess Birdseed.

-Did you know that you can also prevent many issues with birdseed in your landscaping simply by using no-mess birdseed?
+Did you know you can also prevent many issues with birdseed in your landscaping simply by using no-mess birdseed?

-Free of fillers and hulls, this type of birdseed should not result in weed growth, nor should it inhibit the growth of the plants you do want under your bird feeder.
+Free of fillers and hulls, this type of birdseed should not result in weed growth, nor should it inhibit the growth of the plants you want under your bird feeder.

 The drawback of no-mess birdseed is its higher cost in comparison to other types of birdseed.
 Depending on how much birdseed you buy, it might simply not be within your budget.
 That is when the other ideas for what to put under a bird feeder that we discussed above become indispensable.